benstratton6/quantumResources/quantumFormalism10_symmetry.md

 ### Symmetric and Anti-symmetric states

-Another notion of the symmetry of a quantum state arises when discussing fermions and bosons.
+Another notion of the symmetry of a quantum state arises when considering multipartite states.
 Let
 \begin{equation}
 \ket{\psi} \in \mathcal{H}_A \otimes \mathcal{H}_B
 \end{equation}